henrikdchristensen/SDU-Data-Mining-Exam/README.md

 ```

 ### compose_outputs_mafia.py
-Combine multiple GPUMAFIA cluster files into a single output file:
+Combine multiple GPUMAFIA cluster files into a single output file.
+Just place this python in the same directory as the output files and run:
 ```bash
 python compose_outputs_mafia.py
 ```